nir/jupylet/README.md

 # Jupylet

-*Jupylet* is a Python library that lets you create 2D and 3D games, graphics, music and sound synthesizers, interactively in a Jupyter notebook.
+*Jupylet* is a Python library for programming 2D and 3D games, graphics, music and sound synthesizers, interactively in a Jupyter notebook.
 It is intended for three types of audiences:

 * Computer scientists, researchers, and students of deep reinforcement learning.
 * Musicians interested in sound synthesis and live music coding.